Skip to content

 Grief is not a mental illness.
 It is a natural, healthy response to losing someone you love.
 But sometimes grief becomes complicated, and professional support can make an enormous difference.

-- Grief counselor or therapist.
-Look for someone who specializes in bereavement.
+Look for a grief counselor or therapist who specializes in bereavement.
 The approach matters less than the relationship — you need someone you feel safe with.

 "I told myself I didn't need help because I should be able to handle this.
 My daughter finally said, 'Mom, you'd go to the doctor for a broken arm.
 Your heart is broken.
 Go to the doctor.'
 She was right."